SeriousGuy888/HatapediaSvelte/src/content/articles/Boxing Matchbox War.md

 ## Order 66 in No

 Remy told Holden to meet him in [[No]], claiming that he would be willing to formally transfer rule of the Remy Republic over to Holden.
-However, when Holden arrived in No at `02:17`, Remy executed [[Order 66]], and Holden was shot and killed by one of the clone troopers by `02:18`.
+However, when Holden arrived in No at `02:17`, Remy executed [[Order 66 Spawn Egg|Order 66]], and Holden was shot and killed by one of the clone troopers by `02:18`.

 Rockets from the clone troopers also reached the animal pens in No, killing much of Remy's livestock.